 DIAGNOSIS & TESTS

 How is a head injury diagnosed?

 Your healthcare provider will ask about how the injury happened, your symptoms, and about past health problems.
 Tell them if you’ve had serious symptoms such as vomiting or seizures.
-The healthcare provider may also ask questions to see how you are.
+The healthcare provider may also ask questions to test your memory and mental function.
 Examples include “What’s your name?”, “What day is it?”, and “Where are you?”.
 You may need to stay in the hospital.
 This allows the healthcare provider to watch and monitor your condition.